jonfernq/Digital-Philology/Theory/ParadigmsOfWarAndSociety.md

 The following passage discusses the relationship between war and the distribution of goods and services within societies.
 While anthropology has not delved deeply into this topic, the way in which goods and services are provided and distributed will impact how scarcity is experienced in different social positions.
 Economic structures can generate scarcities and demands beyond subsistence needs that lead to war, as seen among the cattle-raiding Nuer in the demands of bride price payments.
 War can also affect economies, as lineage chiefs on the Pacific Northwest coast had to spur production and commoners accept a centralized economy in order to amass food and wealth for military allies.
 In stratified societies, scarcities may not be experienced directly by elite decision-makers, but can result in political unrest, as was the case during Roman expansion.
 Isocrates described a growing gap between rich and poor that generated a surfeit of landless mercenaries, and Alexander’s thrust through Persia was motivated by the need to redirect these men elsewhere.

+- 1. The relationship between war and the distribution of goods and services within societies is an important topic to study.
+- 2. Economic structures can generate scarcities and demands beyond subsistence needs that lead to war.
+- 3. War can also affect economies, as seen among lineage chiefs on the Pacific Northwest coast who had to spur production and amass food and wealth for military allies.
+- 4. In stratified societies, scarcities may not be experienced directly by elite decision-makers but can result in political unrest.
+- 5. Isocrates described a growing gap between rich and poor that generated a surfeit of landless mercenaries.
+- 6. Alexander's thrust through Persia was motivated by the need to redirect these men elsewhere.

 ### Internal Politics

 While anthropology has focused on the internal political dimensions of war, little attention has been paid to its economic impacts.
 In non-state societies, leaders can manipulate deliberations, but are often bound by consensus.
 The influence of leaders is tied to the social organization and economic circumstances that create groups to be led.
 The absence of authoritative third parties can escalate localized conflicts into war.
 In relatively egalitarian societies, most men make their own decisions about participating in an attack, while women have varying but lesser roles in decision-making.
 However, war is primarily seen as men's work.
 Anthropologists have noted that the development of more expansive and cohesive polities cuts down on localized fighting.